-Notation Window Tool Bar
+see a dialog box with a list of any existing text events.

+and the mouse cursor will change to speaker icon.

+Notation Window Tool Bar Opt Print = # & Ch Eb8 Clean 4/4 14 L 4-Melody (BB) V Default V PT Auto Rest 5 - + T 🔆 Vocal Synth Bars [6] 🗖 Opens the Notation Window Options dialog where user settings and preferences are made.
+Print Launches the Print Options dialog to print music.
+Opens the Standard notation mode window.
+Opens the Editable notation mode window.
+Opens the Staff Roll notation mode window.
+Enables Chord Entry mode to type chords in the notation.
+Name of the current note or the note that will be entered.
 The Clean checkbox put the standard notation into Clean Mode.
 Clean Mode will clean up the notation in certain situations where there are notes played very close together and are within a certain interval of each other.
 The clean option makes the notation more readable when there are a lot of grace notes (notes leading up or down to the next note) or glitch notes, which are notes that are short in duration and have a low velocity.
+This allows you to view 4/4 notation as 12/8, 6/8, 2/4 or Cut-time 2/2, or view 3/4 as 9.8.
+If you select an anternate dixplay mode, then it will not change the song's actual signature or affect playback timing.
+For non-concert instruments, set a value other than zero for the number of semitones to transpose.
+For example, set -2 or +14 for Bb, +9 or -3 for Eb instruments, and 0 for the concert instruments.
 Opens Lyric Edit mode.
 In the Notation window, lyrics can be entered into a track that already contains the notes of a melody.
 When you switch into Lyric Edit mode, a gray edit box will appear near the top of the Notation window.
 The closest note or chord to the current time location will be highlighted.

-The Track button lets you choose which track to view.

-Auto The Duration Button lets you select the duration of the note.
+4-Melody (BB) This lets you select a track to view.
+You can select a track type, for notation display purposes.
+The Playable Tracks mode allows you to customize the RealTracks/RealDrums performance by adding your own notes Auto The Duration Button lets you select the duration of the note.
 The default duration is Auto.
-If Auto is the currently selected duration, the duration will be automatically set by the program so the note's duration lasts up to the next note in the measure or to the end of the measure, which ever is closer.
+If Auto is the currently selected duration, the duration will be automatically set by the program so the note's duration lasts up to the next note in the measure or to the end of the measure, whichever is closer.
 The Rest checkbox lets you insert a hard rest onto the notation window to force a rest to be shown at a particular location.
 For example, if there is a half note at the beginning of a measure, you can cause it to be displayed as quarter note by inserting a hard-rest on the 2nd beat of the measure.
 Hard rests are shown in blue.
 The Rest checkbox only remains checked until you insert a rest.

-- witch between a Notation Window and a Lead Sheet Window. - The Loop Screen button will play the music of the current notation screen in a loop. - The Zoom Out button reduces the size of the Notation Window's font. - The Zoom In button increases the size of the Notation Window's font. - The Section Text button lets you place a text event at any location on the staff window.
-When you press this button, you'll see a dialog box with a list of any existing text events.
+Switch between a Notation Window and a Lead Sheet Window.
+The Loop Screen button will play the music of the current notation screen in a loop.
+The Zoom Out button reduces the size of the Notation Window's font.
+The Zoom In button increases the size of the Notation Window's font.
+The Section Text button lets you place a text event at any location on the staff window.
+When you press this button, you'll

-The Scrub Mode button plays the notes in the song as you drag the mouse horizontally over the notation.
-This can be helpful for learning difficult parts, or for examining recorded tracks for glitches or wrong notes.
-Click the scrub mode button and the mouse cursor will change to speaker icon.